 (view on amzn)

 Cost per Hour

-Sold by the gallon (128 ounces), the lamp oil mentioned above mathematically calculates to an operating cost of about $0.16 (16 cents) per hour based on current price.
+Typically sold by the gallon (128 ounces), the lamp oil I had been using calculated to an operating cost of about $0.16 (16 cents) per hour based on current price.

 One gallon of lamp oil will last about 256 hours.
 If you burned 6 hours a day, one gallon of lamp oil would last you about 42 days (for example).

 Maybe your rule-of-thumb for preparedness is 1 gallon per oil lamp per month of full time (night time) operation.

 The nice thing about these lamps is the ability to burn all sorts of vegetable oils.
 Again, a factor is the wick itself.
 I’ve tried this a few times.
 Generally it seemed the vegetable oil was drawn up more slowly.
 My wick charred more.
 I didn’t get into experimenting with other wicks but I suspect that some wicks may more readily draw up those oils.

 It’s fairly safe to say, No, it won’t go bad.
 Lamp oil has an indefinite shelf life.
 We’re not cooking with it – we’re burning it.
 Even if you’re using old olive oil which has gone rancid, it won’t matter to the lantern.

 If you have old (rancid) olive oil (for example), you can burn that too.
 Your results may vary depending on the properties of the wick.

 2. FUEL LEVEL